whoisoscar/LaCasa/README.md

 - The algorithm is currently limited to the state of Los Angeles, and its 67 neighbourhoods in the dataset.

+## File Architecture
+- `app.py` - The main flask app file that includes the routes and other app logic as well as all the sorting logic.
+The sorting logit includes the classes created and the algorithms used for sorting.
+- `templates` - The folder that contains all the html files used for the web-view.
+- `static` - The folder that contains all the static files used for the web-view.
+- any other files are self-explanatory.

 # Installation & Usage

 ## First-time install